rafrasenberg/rafrasenberg-website/content/posts/aws/zappa-microservice.md

 Alright.. slow down there.
 What is actually going on behind the scenes when we run the command `zappa deploy dev`?

+#### Zappa will:

-1. Zappa will automatically package up your application and local virtual environment into a Lambda-compatible archive and replace any dependencies with versions precompiled for Lambda
+1. Automatically package up your application and local virtual environment into a Lambda-compatible archive and replace any dependencies with versions precompiled for Lambda
 2. Then it will set up the function handler and necessary WSGI Middleware
 3. Upload the archive to S3
 4. Create and manage the necessary Amazon IAM policies and roles and register it as a new Lambda function